New Jersey offers legal online gambling websites and mobile apps across multiple verticals.

 All casino games favor the house.

 But at an illegal online casino, you have no idea if the deck is square or if the slot reels have been rigged to prevent some outcomes and encourage others.
-You also have no guarantee that you’ll be paid if you do go on a lucky run and ring up a big win.
+You also have no guarantee that the casino will pay you if you do go on a lucky run and ring up a big win.

 At New Jersey’s legal online casinos, games are subject to the same testing and oversight as the slot machines on the floor at the Borgata or Golden Nugget.
-And you can be just as sure that should you be one of the lucky few to hit an online jackpot in NJ, you’ll be paid just like you would be on the actual casino floor in New Jersey.
+If you’re the lucky few to hit an online jackpot in NJ, the casino will pay you just like they would on an actual casino floor in Atlantic City.

 Bottom line: You have no idea whether illegal online casinos offer fair games.

-The DGE is also responsible for regulating the multi-billion dollar land-based gambling industry in New Jersey, which is centered in Atlantic City.
+The DGE is also responsible for regulating the multi-billion dollar land-based gambling industry in New Jersey, an industry centered in Atlantic City.

 Appropriately, that’s also the city the DGE (located at 1300 Atlantic Avenue Atlantic City, NJ 08401) calls home.